tonic-community/tonic-discord-bot/README.md

 The bot requires an api endpoint.
 We recomend using strapi as the bot is optimized for this backend but any backend providing the expected data structure via api will work.

 #### Setup strapi as backend
-1. Setup strapi (Please refer to the strapi documentation to learn how to setup a strapi instance [https:/strapi.io](https://strapi.io))
+1. Visit  [[https:/strapi.io](https://github.com/tonic-community/tonic-backend)](https://github.com/tonic-community/tonic-backend) to setup your own backend
-2. Login into your strapi instance and go to settings.
+2. Login to your strapi instance and go to settings.
 Go to Roles under "User and Permission Plugin".
 Add a Role "Tonic Bot" and give it Permissions to find, findOne and create protocols as well as to find and findOne Actions.
 3. Go to  http://localhost:1337/admin/plugins/content-manager/collectionType/plugins::users-permissions.user and create a new User for the tonic bot called tonic under Users in Strapi and give it the Role "Tonic Bot"
 4. Use Postman to make a request with your credentials to your http://localhost:1337/auth/local (see https://strapi.io/documentation/developer-docs/latest/guides/auth-request.html#login-as-a-reader)
 5. add the jwt token to you .env file